HagenoE/Tenisu-LAtelier/README.md

 - In a terminal ( or command prompt if you are on windows os), launch script `npm i`
 - Then `npm build`
 - And `npm start` for finish
+- The swagger documentation is on route `/docs`

 Tools :